 Ack context: If the recipient had set the Ack-Enabled Aggregation Support subfield(#12739) in the HE Capabilities element to 1, then the recipient receiving an EOF-MPDU(#11740), that requires an acknowledgment, shall set the Ack Type field to 1 and the TID field to the TID value of if that EOF-MPDU is a QoS Data frame or to the TID value of 15 if the EOF-MPDU is a Management frame or PS-Poll frame.
 If a received A-MPDU contains more than one EOF-MPDU that solicits an immediate acknowledgment, then the Multi-STA BlockAck frame shall contain multiple Per AID TID Info fields(#13749), with Ack Type field equal to 1, one for each such successfully received EOF-MPDU requesting an acknowledgment.(#12479) The allowed values for the TID field in this context are 0 to 7 (for indicating acknowledgment(#11208) of QoS Data or QoS Null frames) or 15 (for indicating acknowledgment(#11208) of an Action frame or a Management frame sent by the unassociated HE STA, e.g., Association Request).

 BlockAck context: The recipient shall set the Ack Type field to 0 and the TID field of a Per AID TID Info field to the TID value of MPDUs requesting block acknowledgment(#11208) that are carried in the eliciting A-MPDU or multi-TID A-MPDU.
 The Multi-STA BlockAck frame may contain multiple occurrences of these Per AID TID Info fields addressed to an originator, one for each MPDU that is requesting block acknowledgment(#11208), in which case the Block Ack Starting Sequence Control and Block Ack Bitmap fields shall be set according to 10.24.7 (HT-immediate block ack extensions) for each block ack session, and according to 27.3 (Fragmentation and defragmentation) for each block ack session with dynamic fragmentation.
 The allowed values for the TID field in this context are 0 to 7 (for indicating block acknowledgment(#11208) of QoS Data frames).
-Variable bitmap lengths can be included in the Per AID TID Info field when the originator and recipient negotiate their use as defined in 27.4.3 (Negotiation of block ack bitmap lengths).
+Variable bitmap lengths [#12574]may be included in the Per AID TID Info field when the originator and recipient negotiate their use as defined in 27.4.3 (Negotiation of block ack bitmap lengths).

 Upon reception of the Multi-STA BlockAck frame the originator shall examine each Per AID TID Info field and shall perform the following operations for each Per AID TID Info field that has an AID field addressed to the originator (i.e., the AID subfield is an AID if the originator is a non-AP STA, is 0 when the originator is an AP, and is 2045 when the originator is an unassociated HE STA):